How To Deal With The Emotional Turmoil Of Getting Rejected

 What’s natural is to feel upset and dejected by any type of rejection.
 After all, it’s the human condition and an autonomic negative emotional response.

-Allow yourself to feel the pain of the rejection, cry it out, go for a walk, all while putting a limit on how long that you’ll allow yourself to feel this rejection.
+Allow yourself to feel the pain of the rejection, cry it out, go for a walk, all while putting a limit on how long you’ll allow yourself to feel this rejection.

-Literally set yourself a time frame such as, “I will allow myself to dwell on this until tomorrow at noon, and then I’ll get over it.”
-Mentally allow the emotions to fade and let it pass, while not thinking about it so it won’t become permanent.
+Literally set yourself a time frame such as, “I will allow myself to dwell on this until tomorrow at noon, and then I’ll be over it.”

 Leave a Reply